-The TAS5036 is an innovative, cost-effective, high-performance 24-bit six-channel digital pulse width modulator (PWM) based on EquibitTM technology.
+The TAS5036B is an innovative, cost-effective, high-performance 24-bit six-channel digital pulse width modulator (PWM) based on EquibitTM technology.
 Combined with a TI digital amplifier power stage, these devices use noise-shaping and sophisticated error correction algorithms to achieve high power efficiency and high-performance digital audio reproduction.
-The TAS5036 is designed to drive up to six digital power devices to provide six channels of digital audio amplification.
+The TAS5036B is designed to drive up to six digital power devices to provide six channels of digital audio amplification.
 The digital power devices can be six conventional monolithic power stages (such as the TAS5110) or six discrete differential power stages using gate drivers and MOSFETs.

-The TAS5036 has six independent volume controls and mute.
-It is designed to drive a digital amplifier power stage (such as the TAS5182) in an H-bridge (bridge tied load) configuration.
+The TAS5036B has six independent volume controls and mute.
 The device operates in AD and BD modes.
 This all-digital audio system contains only two analog components in the signal chain-an LC low-pass filter at each speaker terminal and can provide up to 96-dB SNR at the speaker terminals.
-The TAS5036 has a wide variety of serial input options including right justified (16, 20, or 24 bit), I2S (16, 20, or 24 bit) left justified, or DSP (16-bit) data formats.
+The TAS5036B has a wide variety of serial input options including right justified (16, 20, or 24 bit), I2S (16, 20, or 24 bit) left justified, or DSP (16 bit) data formats.
 The device is fully compatible with AES standard sampling rates of 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz, 176.4 kHz, and 192 kHz including de-emphasis for 44.1-kHz and 48-kHz sample rates.
-The TAS5036 plus the TAS51xx power stage device combination was designed for home theater applications such as DVD minicomponent systems, home theater in a box (HTIB), DVD receiver, A/V receiver, or TV sets.
+The TAS5036B plus the TAS51xx power stage device combination was designed for home theater applications such as DVD minicomponent systems, home theater in a box (HTIB), DVD receiver, A/V receiver, or TV sets.